 Why do you Press Peanut Butter Cookies with a Fork?

-By pressing the peanut butter cookies with a fork to flatten them slightly, this will make the cookies even crispier on the outside.
+Pressing the peanut butter cookies with a fork flattens them slightly, making the cookies even crispier on the outside.

 Is it Better to Brown Butter in These Cookies?

-While browning butter makes French financier cakes so much better tasting, these cookies don't need browned butter.
-Instead, I add a little light brown or cane sugar.
+While browning butter makes French financier cakes even tastier, there is no need to brown butter in these cookies.
+My tip?
+Instead, add a little light brown or cane sugar.

 If you like your cookies with a more toasted flavour, then go for a darker brown sugar such as coconut flower sugar.
 What's more, this kind of sugar is so strong in flavour that the amount can be further reduced.